lilbud/lilbud.github.io/_posts/2025-04-06-backstreets-mag-archive.md

 Thanks to myself and members of the StonePonyLondon forum, the entire run of Backstreets Magazine has been digitized and is now freely available for anyone to read and download.

 ## Project Intro
 I basically stumbled into this project without really intending to.

 I have a number of archival Bruce-related projects under my belt.
 Things like the [BTX Article Thread Backup](https://github.com/lilbud/btx-article-dump), which is a text-based archive of nearly 1,000 articles.
 Or the [Radio Nowhere Archive](https://archive.org/details/radionowhere), which is an ongoing project working to make as many bootlegs freely available for stream/download.

 I also have a list of projects to look into, one of them being an archive of Backstreets Magazine.
-Although, I figured this would've been an "over time" project.
+Although, I figured this would've been an "overtime" project.
 One where I'd stumble upon issues here and there, and build up the archive over a few weeks or even months.

-On March 26, I went onto StonePonyLondon, a Bruce forum that has been around for a number of years (pretty sure longer than I have).
+On March 26, I went to StonePonyLondon, a Bruce forum that has been around for a number of years (pretty sure longer than I have).
 There was a thread posted by BigD asking if anyone had a scan of Backstreets #11.
 A member named Garry responded with a scanned copy, which I then took and formatted those JPGs into a PDF.
-I then asked if there was more copies out there, fully thinking that the response would be no, and that would be it.
+I then asked if there were more copies out there, fully thinking that the response would be no, and that would be it.
 Surely it couldn't be that easy right?

 {% include video id="h9uA45vwdb0" provider="youtube" %}